what are file formats?

 Try doing this on your machine.

 We're going to create a simple document in a program called Wordpad.
-It'll be saved in Wordpad's default format.
+It'll be saved in Wordpad's default format (which is called RTF).

 Open Wordpad & then resize the window so that it's in the top half of your screen.